Gariscat/HouseX/README.md

 ## Inference

-The format of the input audio file is set to `.flac` as default.
+The model used in the inference stage is set to **ResNet18** as default.
 To do inference on a audio file, run:

 `python infer.py --track_name {AUDIO_PATH} --do_train --pretrained`